 Let’s take a quick look at the two main ways these cooking methods differ.

 The first and most obvious way these two differ is simply in the way they’re made.
 Obviously, cooking your pasta in the sauce is very different from boiling it in plain water.
 When cooking with water alone, you can add as much water to the pot as you want without ruining it, but it’s a different story when cooking it in the sauce.

-When you’re cooking the pasta in the sauce, you need to make sure that the sauce is at the perfect consistency by the time the pasta is perfectly cooked, but this definitely isn’t easy.
+When you’re cooking the pasta in the sauce, you need to ensure that the sauce is at the perfect consistency by the time the pasta is perfectly cooked, but this isn’t easy.

 The results you’ll get from these these two methods will be noticably difference, primarily due to the amount of starch.

 When boiling pasta, you allow it to release a lot of its starch into the pasta water.
-The pasta can then be removed and added directly to the sauce, without the excess starch (many cooks do add some of the starchy pasta water to the sauce still).
+The pasta can then be removed and added directly to the sauce, without excess starch (many cooks still add some of the starchy pasta water to the sauce).
 This allows you to control the amount of starch you get.

 When cooking the pasta in the sauce, starch will be released directly into it, which means that you can’t control how much starch goes into the sauce.
 All that starch can cause the sauce to become thicker than you’d like, but it’s not a huge problem since you can just add more liquid.